ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

-Below you can see a video of the duckiebot moving around the world frame with all robot frames attached to the moving odometry frame.
+Below you can see a video of the Duckiebot moving around the world frame with all robot frames attached to the moving odometry frame.
 Apriltag detections are also shown in the camera feed and visualized in RViz.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gwi9RyucWMo" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption align = "center"><b>Vid.5: Localization using dynamic apriltags </b></figcaption>